kachayev/dataclasses-tensor/README.md

 ## TODO

+- [ ] Field configuration to pack `int` into a categorical variable
 - [ ] Custom attribute resolver (e.g. from dict instead of class instance)
 - [ ] Pretty-print for tensor layout object